superfaceai/docs/docs/reference/glossary.md

 }
 ```

-## Map
+## Map {#map}

 _Map_ defines a [provider](#provider)-specific logic to fulfill the use case: what API endpoints need to be called, how to format requests and responses, and how an authentication is performed.

-Maps are fetched by [OneSDK](#onesdk) in the runtime (i.e. when the particular profile is used with the particular provider for the first time) and can be also updated in the runtime (e.g. to fix handle a breaking changes in the provider's API).
+Maps are fetched by [OneSDK](#one-sdk) in the runtime (i.e. when the particular profile is used with the particular provider for the first time) and can be also updated in the runtime (e.g. to fix handle a breaking changes in the provider's API).

 Map file has an extension `.suma` and it is written in the [Comlink Map language](#comlink).
 It specifies the name of the provider and the profile, along with its major and minor version.
 For each use case defined in the respective profile, there is a corresponding `map` directive inside the map file.